BACKGROUND OF ProEthics

 - Served on the South African National Anti-corruption Forum and the Anti-corruption Working Group of Business Unity South Africa for 10 years

-Janette practises in her own name and manages her business, ProEthics.
-She is a level 4 contributor to BEE.
+Janette practises in her own name and leads her business, ProEthics.
+As a micro enterprise, ProEthics is a level 4 contributor to BEE.

 Janette has had the privilege to train boards of some of the most successful companies in South Africa.
 These include inter alia: